July 25th, 2022

 But you usually just want one or two colors to stand out.
 Most of your colors are supposed to be more or less equally attention-grabbing.

 If you’re using colors with different lightness (“Get it right in black & white”), you’ll need to balance them out.
 Try to desaturate bright colors.
 Put more saturation in dark colors.

-Or choose a less pure hue: in the image above, the green ⬤ and blue ⬤ are very pure, so I darkened them (that’s how they look like with 100% brightness: ⬤⬤).
+Or choose a less pure hue: in the image above, the green ⬤ and blue ⬤ are very pure, so I darkened them.
+(Here’s how they look with 100% brightness: ⬤⬤.)

-I then wanted to bring a red in…but the bright red would have been too intense as a pure hue (with 0°) ⬤⬤⬤.
+I then wanted to bring a red in… but the bright red would have been too intense as a pure hue (at 0°) ⬤⬤⬤.
 So I had two options:

 I chose the second option to make it look a bit more friendly.
 But both options work.

 A surprising number of charts on bright backgrounds use very pastel-ish colors.
 They’re often not very saturated, and awfully light.